The Legend of Zelda: A Link to the Past: Story

-The game begins with Link, the last descendant of the Knights of Hyrule, being awakened by a telepathic message from Princess Zelda, who says that she has been locked in Hyrule Castle's dungeon by Agahnim.
-Link infiltrates Hyrule Castle and successfully hides Zelda in the Sanctuary as his uncle's last wish.
-The priest of the Sanctuary tells Link that Agahnim is a powerful wizard planning to free Ganon from the Dark World, known then as the "Sacred Realm" after he was imprisoned for attempting to steal the Triforce for evil reasons.
-Agahnim's weak point is the Master Sword, a relic weapon only the chosen hero can wield; to do so, the hero must obtain the three pendants.
+The game begins with series protagonist Link, the last descendant of the Knights of Hyrule, and his uncle being awakened by a telepathic message from Zelda, who says that she has been locked in Hyrule Castle's dungeon by Agahnim and requires rescue.
+Link's uncle goes to rescue her first, and Link follows, despite his uncle's orders to remain home.
+His uncle is mortally wounded and, before succumbing, Link receives a sword and shield from him.
+He infiltrates Hyrule Castle and successfully hides Zelda in the Sanctuary as his uncle's last wish.
+Zelda remains in the Sanctuary with the priest, who tells Link that Agahnim is a powerful wizard planning to free Ganon from the Dark World, after he was imprisoned for attempting to use the Triforce for evil purposes.
+Agahnim's weak point is the Master Sword, a relic weapon only the chosen hero can wield; to do so, the hero must obtain three pendants.